hayleyw7/hayleyw7/README.md

 <div align="left">

   Hi!
 I'm Hayley.
-I'm a software enginee who helps to build a cloud-based process data management & analysis software.
+I'm a softwarer enginee who helps to build a cloud-based process data management & analysis software.

   This is my personal account, which I first used through coding school, and I now use to make applications for pleasure.